Mutual incidence matrix of two balanced incomplete block designs: Characteristic polynomial of

 In Section \ref{sect_eigen} we have found two eigenvalues of the matrix $MM^T\in Mat(b_1, \mathbb Z).$ Here we prove that the remaining eigenvalues are zero and find the dimensions of the eigenspaces corresponding to the two non-vanishing eigenvalues.
 To this end, we apply the established results to two block designs, one of which is arbitrary and another one, denoted by $\D$, is the simplest BIBD on the set $V$.

 Without loss of generality, we identify the set $V$ with the set of integers from $1$ to $v$, that is $V=\{1, 2, \dots, v\},$ and let $\D$ be the block design on the set $V$ with parameters $(v,b,r,k,\lambda)=(v,v,1,1,0)$.
-The blocks of $\D$ are simply elements of $V$ and we order them in the natural way: $n$th block of $\D$ is $n$.
+The blocks of $\D$ are simply elements of $V$ and we order them in the natural way: $n$th block of $\D$ is $\{n\}$.

 Denote by $\M=M(\D, D_2)$ the mutual incidence matrix of the following two block designs: $D_1:=\D$ and an arbitrary block design $D_2$ built on the set $V$.
-The matrix coefficients of $\M$ are either $0$ or $1$, according to \eqref{Mij}:
+The matrix entries of $\M$ are either $0$ or $1$, according to \eqref{Mij}:

 and it is nothing but the incidence matrix of $D_2.$

 From Lemmas \ref{lemma_1} and \ref{lemma_2}, we know that $\M\M^T\in Mat(v,\mathbb Z)$ has eigenvalue $\mu_1=r_2k_2$ corresponding to the eigenvector $(1,\dots, 1)^T$ and eigenvalue $\mu_2=r_2-\lambda_2$ corresponding to the eigenspace containing the space $V_\D$ \eqref{VD} generated by the vectors $\Z_\D(x,y)\in\mathbb R^v$ defined by \eqref{Z1} and \eqref{Z1_comp} with $x,y\in V$; their $n$th components are